ayoa77/order-challenge/README.md

 3. Install dependencies using `npm install`
 4. Add your own .env file with MONGO_URI, MONGO_URI_TEST, PORT, with your own variables
 5. Run a test server using `npm run start:test`
-6. Start your test using `npm run test`
+6. Start your unit tests using `npm run test`
+7. Start your end to end test using `npm run test:e2e`
-7. Start a development server `npm run start:dev`
+8. Start a development server `npm run start:dev`
-8. Navigate to app in [browser](http://localhost:8080) to get your hello world
+9. Navigate to app in [browser](http://localhost:8080) to get your hello world
-9. Use PostMan curl or any another preferred method to make the requests to http://localhost:8080/orders possible requests are [here](https://github.com/bypasslane/api-code-challenge/blob/master/orders_api.yaml)
+10. Use PostMan curl or any another preferred method to make the requests to http://localhost:8080/orders possible requests are [here](https://github.com/bypasslane/api-code-challenge/blob/master/orders_api.yaml)
-10. Enjoy!
+11. Enjoy!

 ## Discussion